BASIC STEPS IN WRITING A LITERATURE PAPER

 parentheses after the first quotation from each work (as in A.1.

 above).
-Thereafter, give a shortened form of the title, or an
+Thereafter, you can give a shortened form of the title, or an

 abbreviation of the title, and the page number, in parentheses.